 Each issue has a similar design, of course, depicting the animal in its habitat, surrounded by a border over which parts of the animal overlap.
 The series title, composition and date are all inscribed on the reverse face.
 ENgraved here on the bigger silver coin, and the gold, is the coin serial number.
 In a nice touch, the border also holds eight silhouette pictograms that represent the series subjects.
 The obverse is simply the coat of arms of the African state, the Republic of Ghana.

 A pretty cool series, and one that’s quite unique in the bullion market.
 Indeed, even the numismatic market is mostly devoid of coins with this subject, and that’s a shame.
-Five issues available now, with a sixth due later this year, and the final two in 2022.
+Six issues available now, with the final two in 2022.